arnfred/covid-19/README.md

 * 2020-03-30: The UK has started increasing the number of people tested since March 23rd.
 * 2020-03-30: There's little sign that the government calls for self-isolation if symptoms were effective enough to stop the exponential growth of daily confirmed cases.
 I'm starting to think that school closures are key in limiting the spread based on the fact that younger parts of the population are more often asymptomatic[1] and still shown to be infectious[2].
 Before school closures, kids could infect each other without showing symptoms and then go on to effect parents and teachers.
 * 2020-04-04: Unlike Italy, Spain, France and Norway, Daily cases are still going significantly up 12 days after the lockdown has been instanted.
 I've added test data to the plot to see if this increase of cases was correlated with a big increase in daily test results, but that doesn't look like it's the case.
+* 2020-04-12: The spike in daily cases is due to a change in reporting.
+Up until this point, the UK only reported positive cases admitted to the hospital and didn't include test results for health care workers that turned out to be positive
+* 2020-04-14: We're past the point where the policy effects of the lockdown should start show an impact on the number of daily deaths reported.
+However it's hard to be sure if the recent dip in daily deaths is due to less reporting during the easter week or an actual decrease.

 [1]: https://medium.com/@andreasbackhausab/coronavirus-why-its-so-deadly-in-italy-c4200a15a7bf
 [2]: https://www.patientcareonline.com/infectious-disease/covid-19-viral-load-asymptomatic-patient-found-similar-those-overtly-ill